What is the GTD?

 - A professor or academic using the data for their own work.

 For all individual users, the condition for free access is the appropriate citation of the data and attribution to START.

 Can I use the GTD for my research/analysis/project?

 You will be required to accept the End User Agreement.
 It is vital that you cite the GTD appropriately, acknowledge any changes you make to the GTD in your analysis, and carefully read the End User Agreement as there are important restrictions to ensure that the data are only used for the purpose of better understanding, or combating terrorism.

 How should I properly cite the Global Terrorism Database?

 National Consortium for the Study of Terrorism and Responses to Terrorism (START), University of Maryland.
 (2019).
 The Global Terrorism Database (GTD) [Data file].
 Retrieved from https://www.start.umd.edu/gtd

 How can US Government employees and contractors download the GTD?

-United States Government (USG) users have "Government Purpose" rights in the portions of the data funded by the USG.
-To access the GTD, USG users can select "Organizational Use" and fill out the brief form to request access.
-Our distribution partner, CHC Global will confirm access within two business days.
-Non-government organizations interested in using the GTD for USG purposes should request access through their USG client.
-Non-government organizations interested in using the GTD for non-USG purposes should select "Organizational Use," and fill out the brief form to request access.
-CHC Global will respond with additional information about licensing within two business days.
+Currently, United States Federal Government users have "Government Purpose" rights to the portions of the data funded by the US Government.
+To access this funded legacy data up to and including the 2019 data, (which excludes updates/revisions) US Government users can fill out the brief form to request access here .
+Our distribution partner, CHC Global will confirm access.
+Non-government organizations interested in using the GTD for USG purposes can no longer request access through their US Government client.
+Non-government organizations interested in using the GTD should select "Organizational Use," and fill out the brief form to request access.
+CHC Global will respond with additional information about licensing and fees

-Why is there a delay in releasing the data?
+Why is there a time lag in releasing updates to the GTD?